Tekl7/HTU21D/README.md

 # HTU21D

-This is an Arduino library for SHT21, HTU21D & Si70xx Digital Humidity and Temperature Sensor
+This is an AVR library for SHT21, HTU21D & Si70xx Digital Humidity and Temperature Sensor This library has been created to support AVR devices with USI interface.

 Supports all sensors features: